 On the other hand, two of her other children attend to Catholic church to practice their faith, she added.

 “There is so much tolerance in our family and respect on religious freedom.
-At home, we no longer discuss differences of faith but we are sensitive on each other’s practices, like food and fasting,” she said.
+At home, we no longer discuss differences of faith but we are sensitive on each other’s practices, like food, clothing, and fasting,” she said.

-Mangelen story was aimed at vivifying a reality that its possible to be in a family with different faiths and yet be at home with so much respect and love.
+Mangelen story vivified a reality that its possible to be in a family with different faiths and yet be at home with so much respect and love.

-In another group activity facilitated by Abel Moya, executive director of Pakigdait Inc., the participants discussed their concepts of peace and the relevance of interreligious interaction using Biblical and Qur’anic information and religious learning.
+In another group activity facilitated by Abel Moya, executive director of Pakigdait Inc., the participants discussed peace concepts and the relevance of interreligious interaction using Biblical and Qur’anic information and religious learning.

 Results of their creative workshop was presented in a plenary.